-You must report unemployment compensation on line 19 of Form 1040, line 13 of Form 1040A, or line 3 of Form 1040-EZ.
+You must report unemployment compensation on your income tax return.
 You should receive a Form 1099-G, with the total unemployment compensation paid to you shown in box 1.
 Any federal income tax you elected to have withheld is shown in box 4.
 You should receive this form by January 31.

 An important decision you must make is whether to have federal income tax withheld from your unemployment compensation.
 This process is similar to having payroll taxes withheld from your former paychecks.
 If you choose to do so, 10% of each payment will be withheld.
 To make this choice, complete Form W-4V, Voluntary Withholding Request, and give it to the paying office.
 If you want to stop withholding, you must complete a new Form W-4V and give it to the payer.

 Most people choose not to have any tax withheld.
 However, depending on your income for the year, your deductions, and how much you have already had withheld from your former job, you could end up owing income tax on your unemployment compensation come April 15.
 The IRS has an online withholding calculator you can use to determine how much you may need to have withheld from your benefits.

 If you do not pay enough tax, either through withholding or estimated tax, or a combination of both, you may have to pay a penalty on the amount you underpaid each quarter.
 However, this penalty is fairly small, only about 3% interest.
 This means that it would be cheaper to pay the penalty to the IRS than to borrow money to pay your estimated taxes on time.